-In early 2013, Shockwave was contacted by an armorer for the Hand Prop Room in Los Angeles.
+In early 2013, an armorer for the Hand Prop Room in Los Angeles contacted Shockwave.
 This armorer mentioned they were building some custom props for a Planet of the Apes sequel and wanted to know if we had a Raptor Grip for the Remington 870.
 At the time, we didn’t have any production units for sale, so we sent him a couple of R&D samples taken off of the RTV mold.
 We occasionally supply Shockwave items to various movie outfits but don’t always hear back.
 But the Raptor Grip R870 was seen on the big screen as the Dawn of the Planet of the Apes movie was released.

-The Mossberg 590 Shockwave Raptor grip was also seen in the movie John Shaft II, starring Samuel L. Jackson.
-The Mossberg Raptor Grip 500/590 comes in the same four colors: Black, OD Green, FDE, and Gray.
+The Mossberg 590 Shockwave Raptor grip was seen in the movie John Shaft II, starring Samuel L. Jackson.
+And what’s more badass than that?
+Come on.

 Why buy from Shockwave Technologies?

 It’s simple.
-Our products are Made in the USA and our enhancing products stand the test of time.
+Our products are Made in the USA and our ergonomic-enhancing products stand the test of time.
 No BS here.

 We provide innovative tactical accessories for pistols and shotguns.
-Our firearm accessories are made with high quality materials and finishes, from cerakoted stainless steel to our glass-filled polymer construction.
+Our firearm accessories are made with high-quality materials and finishes, from Cerakoted stainless steel to our glass-filled polymer construction.
 We value quality and guarantee our products for life.
 Veteran designed, engineered, marketed, and sold.

+Shockwave Raptor Grips come in in four colors: black, OD green, FDE, and gray.

-Learn more about Shockwave Technologies.
+Learn more about Shockwave Technologies and our products.